 Students not studying Drama should have a proven record in the interest of performing arts by having participated in extra-curricular clubs and enrichment, for example, drama clubs or school productions.
 To gain entry to this course you will be required to attend an audition.

 This course is designed to give you a ‘tool box’ of performance skills in a range of different styles and genres.
 You will be involved in live performances and will see external theatre productions and work with visiting professionals.
 You will learn how to create a theatre company and experience a range of career paths in the industry, meaning you develop more than just performance skills.
 This is a practically demanding subject, with energetic lessons alongside crucial development of your English skills.
-You will be assessed through the rehearsal process, examination, coursework and performance.

 Enrichment and Work Experience

-Upon entry to a Performing Arts course you will be accepted into the Performing Arts Academy.
-The academy is an opportunity for our Performance students to participate in professional workshops with industry professionals at The Octagon theatre, universities, drama schools and local casting agencies.
-You will learn about different career opportunities in the Performing Arts industry and widen your experience and understanding of the professional world of Performing Arts.
+Upon entry to a performing arts course you will be accepted into the Performing Arts Academy.
+The academy is an opportunity for our performance students to participate in professional workshops with industry professionals at The Octagon Theatre, universities, drama schools and local casting agencies.
+You will learn about different career opportunities in the performing arts industry and widen your experience and understanding of the professional world of performing arts.
 You will have the opportunity to perform at various events throughout the year as well as public performances both at our home theatre and larger venues such as The Lowry Theatre in Salford.

 Additional to your study we provide you with the opportunity to visit the theatre to watch professional performances and visit Media City to learn about TV and radio performance.

 We are looking for students who are dedicated to success and ready to learn in a fast paced energetic environment.
 You will be expected to attend extra rehearsals, study sessions and skills workshops in order to be the best you can be.

 Our students also perform in a number of shows and events including national competitions.
 We also rehearse towards a large scale musical which is performed in a professional theatre.